Melissa Lee: First term and Mt Albert by-election, 2008–2011

 Later in 2009, Lee used NZ$100,000 of contingency funding to increase the markup for Asia Downunder in violation of her contract with New Zealand on Air, which she described as "an innocent error".

 In April 2011, Lee courted controversy when, after she had made a speech supporting the controversially rushed-through copyright law 92A, it emerged that hours earlier she had tweeted "Ok.
 Shower...
 Reading ...
 And then bed! listening to a compilation a friend did for me of K Pop.
 Fab.
-Thanks Jay" which appeared to contradict her stance on law 92A.
+Thanks Jay" which a journalist argued appeared to contradict their stance on law 92A.

 Second term, 2011–2014

 During the 2011 general election, Melissa Lee increased her electoral vote in the Mt Albert electorate but failed to unseat David Shearer, who retained the seat by a margin of 10,021 votes.

 On 20 December 2011, John Key announced that Lee and John Hayes would become Parliamentary Private Secretaries, a role not in use for several years.
 Key appointed her to the portfolio of Ethnic Affairs, given the heavy workload of Judith Collins as the newly appointed Minister of Justice.
 In January 2014, Lee was appointed Chairperson of the Social Services Select Committee.

 There were several conscience votes during the 50th Parliament surrounding issues of the legal alcohol purchase age and Same-Sex Marriage.
 In these votes, Lee voted against the Marriage (Definition of Marriage) Amendment Act 2013 and voted in favour of retaining the Alcohol Purchase age at 18 in the Alcohol Reform Bill.